Estimated reading time: 3 minutes

 1. Compliments Associated With Criticism

-In the 1890’s Russian Psychologist, Ivan Pavlov found that canines can associate a sound with an upcoming meal; simply put, this is classical conditioning.
-If dogs make this association to seemingly unrelated stimuli, your educated professional employees can quickly figure out that when you compliment, a critique is not far behind.
-This leads to confusion for all parties involved, inadvertently puts the employee in defensive mode, and as a leader, you lose the initiative.
+In the 1890’s Russian Psychologist, Ivan Pavlov found that canines can associate a sound with an upcoming meal; simply put, this is classical conditioning If dogs make this association to seemingly unrelated stimuli, your educated professional employees can quickly figure out that when you compliment, a critique is not far behind.
+This leads to confusion for all parties involved, inadvertently putting the employee in defensive mode, and as a leader, you lose the initiative.

 2. Praise Appears Fake